I wish to be with the broken people

 when the words are actually birthed from love—

-I love every word that exists.
+I love every word in existence.

 I fall in love with the woman